Few-shot Forgery Detection via Guided Adversarial Interpolation: Experiments

 \textbf{ForensicTransfer (FT)}~\cite{cozzolino2018forensictransfer} uses an auto-encoder based structure to disentangle forged and real samples in the latent space.
 It predicts the class by comparing the activated feature maps.

+\textbf{QDL-CMFD (QDL)}~\cite{ARIA2022213} is a method to detect copy-move through manipulation detection and similarity detection.
+We adopt its framework manipulation detection for general forgery detection.

+\re{\textbf{SBI}~\cite{shiohara2022detecting} blends pseudo source and target images from single pristine images as fake samples for training.
+Here we use the official pre-trained SBI model.}

-\textbf{One-Shot Face Generation (OSFG)}~\cite{yang2020one} fine-tunes a pre-trained StyleGAN~\cite{karras2019style} with one minority sample.
-For convenience, we switch to StyleGAN2~\cite{Karras2019stylegan2} in our implementation.
-These samples are added as new minority samples to expand information of the minority class.
+\textbf{One-Shot Face Generation (OSFG)}~\cite{yang2020one} fine-tunes a pre-trained image generator with one minority sample.
+For convenience, we switch its original generator to StyleGAN2~\cite{Karras2019stylegan2} in our implementation.
+These samples are added as new minority samples to expand the information of the minority class.

 \textbf{GAI$-$} mentioned in Sec.~\ref{subsec:at} is also included for comparison.
 Instead of involving the interpolation coefficient tensor $\pmb{\alpha}$, GAI$-$ only uses the perturbation-based transform, serving as an ablation study.